AR-js-org/studio/CODE_OF_CONDUCT.md

   than others.

-The initial and interim moderators will be the developers of AR.js Studio including, but not limited to, Fabio Cortes <fcor14@gmail.com> and GIovanni Ciandrini
+The initial and interim moderators will be the developers of AR.js Studio including, but not limited to, Fabio Cortes <fcor14@gmail.com> and Giovanni Ciandrini
 <gciandrini@gmail.com>.
 Contact us if you would like to volunteer and be listed as
 a moderator.